A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data

 \paragraph{Data Augmentation.} In situations characterized by data scarcity or a lack of rare feature combinations, generation driven by LLMs provides a way to increase training distributions.
 This approach helps to improve class balance and the ability of models to generalize to new data \citep{seedat2023curated,tran2024differentially,kim2025epiceffectivepromptingimbalancedclass,yang2024language}.

 Recent research is moving beyond simple oversampling methods toward more controllable ways of creating tabular data.
 In some cases, these methods include formal privacy guarantees.
-For instance, DP-LLMTGen ensures differential privacy by using a two stage fine tuning pipeline.
-This process first involves learning the data format and then performing fine tuning with differential privacy using a loss function designed for tabular data, and finally samples the private model to create synthetic tables \citep{tran2024differentially}.
+For instance, DP-LLMTGen ensures differential privacy by using a two-stage fine-tuning pipeline.
+This process first involves learning the data format and then performing fine-tuning with differential privacy using a loss function designed for tabular data, and finally samples the private model to create synthetic tables \citep{tran2024differentially}.

 In a related direction, P-TA uses an optimization scheme based on Proximal Policy Optimization to include feedback from a discriminator.
 This improves the alignment between the generated data and the real tabular distributions \citep{yang2024p}.
 As a result, approaches in this field are transitioning from basic oversampling techniques to generation frameworks that are both controllable and aware of privacy.
 These developments make generators based on LLMs flexible tools for improving the performance of downstream models in difficult data environments.